 You know of the Ol' Chisholm Trail, but do you know of the younger, longer, parallel trail that was the backdrop for the epic, Lonesome Dove?
 At the tail end of the cattle drive era, herds drove up The "Great" Western Trail from Texas to railyards in Kansas and Nebraska, and north to Canada.
 Joining trodden soil to steel tracks, drovers along The Western Trail faced red dirt, infrequent saloons, grazing tolls and risk of stampeding.
 Traveling the Trail meant plenty of time to croon to the cows.
 These three present-day trailbosses will croon to you instead.
 Nevada poet Waddie Mitchell and Texas songsters Michael Martin Murphey and Andy Hedges drive a herd of trail songs and poems honoring The Western Trail.

 Sponsored by Newmont Mining Corporation.
-(Featured in the still photo: Michael Martin Murphey.)
+(Host: William Matthews.
+Featured in the still photo: Michael Martin Murphey.)